-What is a live edge table
+What exactly is a live edge table?

 Why are live edge tables so expensive?

-Which woods make the best live edge table?
+Which woods make the best table?

-Building a live edge table
+Building a rustic table

-Custom Live Edge Furniture designs
+Custom Rustic Furniture designs

 Live edge furniture maker